Applying for an undergraduate program

 Order your preferences

-You can include up to six programs (or preferences) in your QTAC application.
-Your first preference should be the program you want to study the most.
+You can include up to six degrees (or preferences) in your QTAC application.
+Your first preference should be the degree you want to study the most.

 Your lower preferences are your back-up options.
-It’s good to choose less competitive programs, in case you don’t receive an offer for your first preference.
-You can also include related programs that will help you upgrade into a program you really want to study.
+It’s good to choose less competitive degrees, in case you don’t receive an offer for your first preference.
+You can also include related degrees that will help you upgrade into a program you really want to study.

 Apply online via the QTAC website